-Most Australian states and territories have now closed their borders and some, like Western Australia, are also aiming to limit movements within regions.
-Non-essential travel restrictions were set in place for several remote Indigenous communities in early March and more have followed suit, recognising the greater risk for these distant populations.
-As of 27 March we’re pleased to see decentralised testing being set up in regional centres, however testing capabilities will need to be extended to the furthest reaches of Australia’s population.
+Most Australian states and territories have now closed their borders.
+Some, like Western Australia, are also aiming to limit movements within regions.
+Non-essential travel restrictions were set in place for remote indigenous people of Australia in early March.
+Also, more have followed suit, recognising the greater risk for these distant populations.
+As of 27th March, we’re pleased to see decentralised testing being set up in regional centres.
+However, testing capabilities will need to be extended to the furthest reaches of Australia’s population.

-The risk for Indigenous, remote and regional populations is quite clear.
-Australians living in rural and remote areas record higher levels of disease in general, and poorer access to health services than those living in metropolitan areas.
-Indigenous Australians are significantly more likely to suffer from long-term respiratory disease than non-Indigenous Australians, and Indigenous Australians living in remote areas are particularly likely to have cardiovascular disease and diabetes.
+The risk for remote indigenous communities in Australia is quite clear.
+Australians living in rural and remote areas record higher levels of disease in general.
+Access to health in remote indigenous communities is harder compared to metropolitan areas.
+Indigenous Australians are significantly more likely to suffer from long-term respiratory disease than non-Indigenous Australians.
+Consequently, Indigenous Australians living in remote areas are likely to have cardiovascular disease and diabetes.
 Each of these comorbidities have been reported as risk factors for severe patients in early COVID-19 research.

 Healthcare facilities in remote communities can be stretched thin at the best of times, leading to concern that the presence of COVID-19 in these communities could overwhelm medical services.
 It’s worth mentioning that during the 2009 H1N1 Influenza epidemic, the relative risk of hospital admission for Indigenous people was found to be 7.9 in comparison to non-Indigenous people in one north Queensland community.
 It would only take one infected person to introduce COVID-19 into a remote community, and left unchecked the virus could spread exponentially.
 In order to identify, trace and treat infected people in Australia’s most remote areas and protect those who are at higher risk, decentralised testing will be essential.